BWH Division of General Internal Medicine Primary Care Program

 Brittany Ricci, MD – Endocrinology Fellow, Brown University

-Lisa Simon, MD, DMD –Primary Care Internist and Health Services Investigator, Division of General Internal Medicine and Primary Care, BWH
+Lisa Simon, MD, DMD –Primary Care Internist and Health Services Researcher, Division of General Internal Medicine and Primary Care, BWH

 2022 Graduates

-Emilie George, MD – Fellow, Community Health and Primary Care, Weill Cornell, NYC
+Emilie George, MD – Primary Care Internist, NYC Health and Hospitals

 Rebecca Lichtin, MD – Primary Care Clinician-Educator, Montefiore Medical Center, NY